 The intent of these F.A.R. regulations is to limit the perceived bulk and mass of residential structures as they relate to the right-of-way and adjacent properties and to ensure houses are proportional to lot size.
-The design incentives in Section 115.42.4 are provided to encourage building massing in the center of each lot, away from neighboring properties.
+The design incentives in Section 115.42.4 are provided to encourage more interesting design and location of building massing toward the center of each lot, away from neighboring properties.

 - 1. Gross floor area for purposes of calculating F.A.R. and maximum floor area for detached dwelling units in low density residential zones and attached dwelling units in PLA 3C shall include the entire area within the exterior walls for each level of the structure.
 It shall also include the area of all carports1 measured as the area of the carport roof.
 It shall not include the following: - a.
 Attic area with less than five (5) feet of ceiling height, as measured between the finished floor and the supporting members for the roof. - b.
 Floor area with a ceiling height less than six (6) feet above finished grade.
 The ceiling height will be measured to the top of the structural members for the floor above.
 The finished grade will be measured along the outside perimeter of the building (see Plate 23).
-For window wells, finished grade will be measured at the outside perimeter of a window well only when it is designed and constructed to the minimum dimensions necessary for egress. - c.
+For window wells, finished grade will be measured at the outside perimeter of a window well only when it is designed and constructed to the minimum dimensions required by the current building code adopted by the City of Kirkland. - c.
 On lots less than 8,500 square feet, the first 500 square feet of an accessory dwelling unit or garage contained in an accessory structure, when such accessory structure is located more than 20 feet from and behind the main structure (see subsection (3) of this section for additional information on the required distance between structures); provided, that the entire area of an accessory structure, for which a building permit was issued prior to March 6, 2007, shall not be included in the gross floor area used to calculate F.A.R.
-For purposes of this section, "behind" means located behind an imaginary plane drawn at the back of the main structure at the farthest point from, and parallel to, the street or access easement serving the residence. - d.
-On lots greater than or equal to 8,500 square feet, the first 800 square feet of an accessory dwelling unit or garage contained in an accessory structure, when such accessory structure is located more than 20 feet from and behind the main structure (see subsection (3) of this section for additional information on the required distance between structures); provided, that the entire area of an accessory structure, for which a building permit was issued prior to March 6, 2007, shall not be included in the gross floor area used to calculate F.A.R.
+For purposes of this section, "behind" means located behind an imaginary plane drawn at the back of the main structure at the farthest point from, and parallel to, the street or access easement serving the residence.